growfatlikeme/beanstalk_deploy/README.md

 ## 🔧 Answers to Questions

-##How would it look like managing an application across multiple environments in Elastic Beanstalk? ##
+### How would it look like managing an application across multiple environments in Elastic Beanstalk?

 Managing an application across multiple environments (dev, staging, prod) in Elastic Beanstalk involves setting environment-specific variables.

-##Service Role vs. EC2 Instance Profile##
+### :sunglasses: Service Role vs. EC2 Instance Profile

 _Service Role:_

 - Used by Elastic Beanstalk service itself <br>